 Help with Your Medical Malpractice Suit

-If you feel that you have been injured due to medical malpractice, please call Fitzpatrick & Fitzpatrick Attorneys at Law to speak with an experienced and compassionate medical malpractice attorney in Chicago at 312-553-2200.
+If you feel that you have been injured due to medical malpractice, please call Fitzpatrick Law Firm to speak with an experienced and compassionate medical malpractice attorney in Chicago at 312-553-2200.